huanlebui/DataVizProject/README.md

 ## How

 The analysis is based on data found on Google Trend which gives the trending levels of keywords during a certain period of time and within a certain country.
-Then R Markdown is used via R Studio to write to code, to display some charts, to discuss some results.
+Then R Markdown is used via R Studio to write the code, to display some charts, to discuss some results.
 And then everything is pushed through Github Desktop to this very Github.